jegagner/SparkLearning/README.md

 # Databricks & Spark
+Before diving into Databricks and Spark, it will help to have a baseline understanding of a few keys topics.
+Quiz yourself with the five questions below:

+1. What are APIs, libraries, and packages?
+2. Why code in a web-based notebook?
+3. What are map and reduce functions?
+What does this have to do with distributed computing?
+4. Why would you want to switch between programming languages in a notebook or pipeline?
+(Spark calls this magic commands)
+5. Are you familiar with mutability and data structures such as graphs, lists, and datasets?

+Were any of these topics brand new?
+Did you need to look them up before answering?
+If you are not comfortable with notebooks, distributing computing, clusters, and modular programming, try to do some research on your own and come back to this page.

-Before diving into Databricks and Spark, it is important to understand the term *big data*.
+Now, it is important to understand the term *big data*.
 Big data refers to working with and analyzing data sets that are too large or complex to be dealt with by traditional data-processing software.
 Common characteristics of big data are volume, velocity, and variety.

 **Volume** Data comes in from IoT devices, industrial equipment, points of sale, and social media.